 In this blog post, I’ll walk you through our thinking on how we added Jupyter Notebook functionality to the RapidMiner platform in our 9.6 release.
-If you’d like to see everything that changed in RapidMiner 9.6, including our browser-based auto ML solution RapidMiner Go, you can read Putting people at the center of AI: RapidMiner 9.6.
+If you’d like to see everything that changed in RapidMiner 9.6, you can read Putting people at the center of AI: RapidMiner 9.6.

 An inclusive and integrated AI platform

 We believe that data science is a team sport, and most successful data science projects are multi-disciplinary, multi-department endeavors involving people with differing backgrounds and skillsets.

 We also know that RapidMiner Studio’s visual paradigm is not for everyone.
 A lot of people working on data science projects, such as data engineers or data scientists, have a strong background in writing code and are most effective when working in a code-based paradigm.

 To support these users, we added functionality to the RapidMiner platform that is useful for people who like using a non-linear, experimental platform to deliver value.